hmcts/ia-ccd-definitions/README.md

 #### Callback URLs

-In dev the callback URL will default to http://ia-case-api:8090.
+In Dev the callback URL will default to http://ia-case-api:8090.
 If you want to set your own value, set an environment variable called `IA_CASE_URL` pointing to the value you want.
 On some operating systems this can be set to http://host.docker.internal:8090 rather than setting up `ia-case-api` to point to the host machine.